Kritika257/AWS-DevOps-CI-CD/README.md

 # 2.2 Configure Artifacts

 Edit the build project to specify an S3 bucket and a folder for storing artifacts.
-Create a folder in the S3 bucket named `code-output-demo-app`.
+Create a folder in the S3 bucket named `artifact`.

 # 2.3 Run the Build